ReneOlsthoorn/Ground/README.md

 the [x64 calling convention](https://learn.microsoft.com/en-us/cpp/build/x64-calling-convention).

 ### How to run Ground
-In your `Ground` root folder you have a file `LoadResources.bat`.
+In your `Ground` root folder you have a file named `LoadResources.bat`.
 Run it.
 It will unzip `.\Resources\GroundResources.zip` and download the needed DLL's, like SDL3, from trusted repositories like MSYS2 or Github.
 The zipfile also contains extra files that could not be downloaded from the internet, like manual build DLL's, sounds and images.
-For all used DLL's, the sourcecode is available.
+For all DLL's used, sourcecode is available.
 The included [GroundSideLibrary](https://github.com/ReneOlsthoorn/GroundSideLibrary) is available on github.
 After this is done, Run `Visual Studio 2026` and open `GroundCompiler.slnx`.
 Hit the Play button in Visual Studio and the game Bertus should compile and run.